 100. How does heart rate affect diastolic pressure?

-101. This is an early sign of changes in circulating blood volume?
+101. What is an early sign of changes in circulating blood volume?

 102. Low pulse pressures can indicate what two things?

-103. What is the average driving force in the arterial system throughout the cardiac cycle known as?
+103. What is the average driving force in the arterial system throughout the cardiac cycle?

 Mean arterial pressure